lex-neufeld/MemGlobe/README.md

 Learning goals:
 Political Borders
-This actually goes quite quickly as every country reviewed is also a passive reivew of all neighboring countries.
+This actually goes quite quickly as every country reviewed is also a passive review of all neighboring countries.

 Lat/Long
 It's only 90degrees north and south and 180degrees east and west.
 This is only 540 lines across the globe.
-Learning where a couple hundred locations are in relation to just 540 "streets" is very doable and then provides a framework that any knew geophraphical knowledge can be attached to so it can also be learned and retained more effeciently.
+Learning where a couple hundred locations are in relation to just 540 "streets" is very doable and then provides a framework that any knew geographical knowledge can be attached to so it can also be learned and retained more efficiently.
 For comparison, London taxi drivers memorize 25,000 streets and 100,000 landmarks to pass "The Knowledge" test.
 This takes 4 years of study.
 With just 540 lines and ~250 landmarks we are talking single digit months even for casual users.

 The rest
 ~250 countries * ~45 trivia per country yields 11,250.
 While this is still a fraction of what a London cab driver learns, it is probably out of the reach of casual users and they will have to choose a subset using the rules functionality.

 SWOT:
 strengths
-⦁	lead dev (Lex) previously built a memosyn card set and memorized all countries+capitals+flags+political boundries weaknesses
+⦁	lead dev (Lex) previously built a memosyn card set and memorized all countries+capitals+flags+political boundaries weaknesses
-⦁	low experience in most areas (scraping, databases, mobile apps, graphic editing) ⦁	no experience in map generation or mneumonic algorythims ⦁	no planned revenue model, unknown demand or market size opportunities
+⦁	low experience in most areas (scraping, databases, mobile apps, graphic editing) ⦁	no experience in map generation or mnemonic algorithms ⦁	no planned revenue model, unknown demand or market size opportunities
 ⦁	potential demand from multinationals with no gold standard for education or certification of knowledge.
-People just kind of pretend to be "worldly" but are ignorant of a majority of countries which can lead to embarassment and costly mistakes
+People just kind of pretend to be "worldly" but are ignorant of a majority of countries which can lead to embarrassment and costly mistakes
 ⦁	increased globalisation, multiculturalism, and online propaganda demands better geographical education for casual users threats
 ⦁	map and image copyrights (some places even claim to have a copyright on their official state flag...)